In this guide, we’ll be diving into everything you need to know about hot shoes.

 Some photographers would recommend you use Hot shoe adapters from a reputable brand such as Canon, Nikon, or Kalt.

-Camera manufacturers do not really recommend their cameras being paired with flashes from other brands.
+Camera manufacturers do not really recommend their cameras be paired with flashes from other brands.

 What is an External Hot Shoe?

 After hours of sleuthing around google, I have not been able to find information about the external hot shoe.

 I do have some of my own interpretations of it, it will either be referencing external flashes that are placed on top of your hot shoe or another name for the hot shoe adapter.

 Using External Flash with Hot Shoe